MochaWaffle/FortniteInfo/README.md

 - Responsive PWA (Progressive Web Application) that fetches data from the API: https://fortnite-api.com/.

-- Uses Vite + Worbox.
+- Uses Vite + Workbox.

 - Website available on GitHub pages, and can be downlodable on Desktop & Mobile using PWA.

 TO EDIT CODE AND SEE CHANGES LOCALLY ON YOUR COMPUTER